Good Jobs for People With Criminal Records & How to Get Them

 Many states have laws that make it possible to get some or all of your criminal record erased (i.e., expunged) or made inaccessible to the public (i.e., sealed).
 But this possibility only exists for certain kinds of offenses—usually minor ones.
 (If you have a felony conviction, then your chances of getting your record expunged or sealed will be low.)

-From 2009 to 2014, more than 20 states expanded their expungement laws.* So if you have misdemeanors or nonviolent offenses on your record, then it might be worthwhile to see if you can get them removed or sealed.
+Since 2017, more than 20 states have expanded their expungement laws.11 So if you have misdemeanors or nonviolent offenses on your record, then it might be worthwhile to see if you can get them removed or sealed.
 Get the advice of an attorney or contact the criminal court in the county where your offenses took place to learn about the possibilities.

 In many cases, getting your criminal record expunged or sealed means that you can legally say no to an employer's question about whether or not you've ever been arrested or convicted of any crimes.